Al-Musāyarah fī al-ʿAqā’id

 About the Text

-Al-Musāyarah fī al-ʿAqāʾid al-Munjiyah fī al-Ākhirah by ʿAllāmah Kamāl al-Dīn Ibn Humām (d.
-861 AH) is a foundational text in Islamic theology.
-This text emerged during the period of Mazj (700–900 AH), a significant phase marking an era of convergence between the Māturīdī and Ashʿarī Schools of Sunni doctrine.
-This text contains four Integrals coupled with an introduction on the definition of ʿilm al-kalām and an ending (khātimah) on Īmān and Islām.
-The four integrals are:
+Al-Musāyarah fī al-ʿAqāʾid al-Munjiyah fī al-Ākhirah is a foundational text in Islamic theology from the period of Mazj (700–900 AH), marking an era of convergence between the Māturīdī and Ashʿarī schools.
+The text contains four Integrals with an introduction on the definition of ʿilm al-kalām and an ending on Īmān and Islām.

 Knowledge of Allah,